 “Doug and Tom try to make things better and never settle,” gives Spinelli.
 “I have always felt like part of their team, as the three of us were always working toward the same goal: to make the best movie we possibly could.”

 The final piece of the puzzle would come when Cross Creek Pictures’ principal Tyler Thompson and former Cross Creek executive Brian Oliver, of Black Swan, Everest and Black Mass fame, joined the production as producers and financiers.
-Cross Creek, which has an output deal with Universal Pictures, was just as fascinated by the nature of Baton Rouge native Seal.
+Cross Creek, which has an output deal with Universal Pictures, was just as fascinated by the nature of Baton Rouge’s native Seal.

 Thompson appreciated just how the team was crafting a comic, irreverent and entertaining film with substance: “Gary and Doug did such a great job at capturing the essence of who Barry Seal was, and we just wanted to be a part of it.
 We have a lot of Louisiana roots and, considering that we know people who actually knew Barry, it excited us about the project.
 We ended up coming to terms on it.”

 Over the course of development, Roth met with Debbie Seal, Barry’s widow, to get her blessing on the film and hear her thoughts and recollections on their life together.
-Graciously, Mrs. Seal shared with Roth many photos and home videos of Barry and their family over the years.
+Graciously, Mrs Seal shared with Roth many photos and home videos of Barry and their family over the years.
 It was obvious in this meeting that he was still the love of Debbie’s life.
-Says Roth: “We have always addressed the tone being in awe of Barry and not bringing a lot of judgment or morality to his story.”
+Says Roth: “We have always addressed the tone of being in awe of Barry and not bringing a lot of judgment or morality to his story.”

-For Cruise, this longtime labor of love wouldn’t have been possible without the support of occasional-roommates Spinelli and Liman.
-Of his director, he reflects: “Doug brings a unique humanity to his films.
+For Cruise, this longtime labour of love wouldn’t have been possible without the support of occasional-roommates Spinelli and Liman.
+Of his director, he reflects: “Doug brings unique humanity to his films.
 He comes up with ideas as we’re working, and the friendship that we have allows us to trust one another—where we’re willing to try anything.
-We push each other, and he’s someone who wants to make great films and to entertain an audience.
+We push each other, and he’s someone who wants to make great films and entertain an audience.

 “I also don’t make a movie just to make a movie,” Cruise, who does all of his own flying in the movie, continues.
-“What interests me is the passion of cinema and storytelling, that’s when it gets very exciting.
+“What interests me is the passion for cinema and storytelling, that’s when it gets very exciting.
 It’s not just a job; I love this too much and want to push myself and surround myself with people who have that same sensibility and sense of exploration to make movies.”